-If you are making anything koto, almond milk is your friend.
-You are staying in koto compliance with almond milk, avoiding all dairy aspects, and minimal carbohydrates.
+If you are making anything keto, almond milk is your friend.
+You are staying in keto compliance with almond milk, avoiding all dairy aspects, and having minimal carbohydrates.

 The composition of a latte requires a thickening agent to take the drink together.
 This is where whole milk comes in and is the only milk option for this drink.

 Best Type of Milk for Milkshakes

 Milkshakes are meant to be creamy and flavorful, so make sure you add whole milk to them.
 You want milkshakes to be thick, and whole milk guarantees that consistency.

 Most protein shakes are made with fat-free milk to keep them healthy and reduce the number of calories.
 Also, fat-free milk is thinner than other milk options, which is great for thick and heavy protein, giving it a necessary balance.